 Haleiwa Bowls is a wonderful foodie spot featuring photo-worthy açai bowls, smoothies, and cold brew coffee.
 You’ll find this super cute “shack” at 66-030 Kamehameha Hwy.
 It opens daily from 7:30 AM to 6 PM and has a convenient parking lot directly behind the shop.

 Even the small bowls are big enough to share if you just want a snack!
-Plus, the prices are very reasonable for açai bowls: the small runs between $11-12, and the large size is $13-15.
+Plus, the prices are very reasonable for açai bowls: the small bowls run between $11-12, and the large size is $13-15.

 As far as taking photos at this location, it’s best to visit during a slower time of day.
 For example, we went on a Thursday morning and were able to snap photos without anyone else around.
 You may even spot some cute little geckos!